Rt. Hon. Sir William Augustus Forbes Erskine1

 Captain Sir Bryan Godfrey Godfrey-Faussett was born in 1863 at Waterford, County Waterford, Ireland.2 He was the son of Godfrey Trevelyan Godfrey-Faussett and Martha Jane Morris.2 He married Eugénie Fanny Eveline Dudley Ward, daughter of William Humble Dudley Ward and Hon.
 Eugenie Violet Adele Brett, on 11 April 1907.1 He died on 20 September 1945.1

-He was invested as a Companion, Order of St. Michael and St. George (C.M.G.).1 He was invested as a Knight Grand Cross, Royal Victorian Order (G.C.V.O.).1 He gained the rank of Captain in the service of the Royal Navy.1
+He was appointed Companion, Order of St. Michael and St. George (C.M.G.)1 He was appointed Knight Grand Cross, Royal Victorian Order (G.C.V.O.)1 He gained the rank of Captain in the Royal Navy.1

 Children of Captain Sir Bryan Godfrey Godfrey-Faussett and Eugénie Fanny Eveline Dudley Ward